blynkkk/blynkkk.github.io/BlynkMainOperations.md

 [Represent physical button state via LED widget with polling](https://github.com/blynkkk/blynk-library/blob/master/examples/More/ButtonPoll/ButtonPoll.ino)

-## Change widget property
+## Change Widget properties
-Latest Blynk library (from github master) also supports ability to change widget property from hardware side (implemented for Android only).
+Latest Blynk library (from github master)supports changing some of the widget properties from hardware side (implemented for Android only).
-You can for instance change color of LED widget when necessary.
+For exampple, you can change the color of LED widget based on a condition.
 For example :

 ```
 //change color